-Although it has had serious improvements implemented in the past two years, StrongVPN is still far from being a serious contender to Nord’s position.
+Although it has had serious improvements implemented in the past two years, StrongVPN is still far from being a serious contender to NordVPN’s position.
 From pricing to the location of its developers, and overall slow connection speeds, we see no reason why anyone would pit StrongVPN against NordVPN in any contest.
 NordVPN, on the other hand, is one of those services that are hard to beat on any given day by any given VPN.
 Thanks to cost-effective subscriptions, detailed advanced features, a strong security suite, as well as specialized servers for different types of Internet traffic, their offer is hard to refuse.

 Still, let’s make sure that StrongVPN gets its fair shot at the title before anyone decides to disqualify it.
 Sometimes, underdogs can have their own charm when they challenge frontrunners.